Virus cases spike in California county on Mexican border

 EL CENTRO, Calif.
-(AP) — As much of California begins reopening businesses amid improved coronavirus conditions, a farming region on the state's border with Mexico is experiencing a spike in hospitalizations that some believe is driven by American citizens who live in Mexico coming to the U.S. for care.
+(AP) — As much of California begins allowing businesses to reopen amid improved coronavirus conditions, a farming region bordering Mexico is experiencing a spike in hospitalizations that some believe is driven by American citizens who live in Mexico coming to the U.S. for care.

-How quickly different parts of California reopen is driven by the ability by country officials to control the virus.
+How quickly different parts of California reopen depends on the ability by country officials to control the virus.
 So the surge in the Imperial Valley region could hurt its perpetually struggling economy, which is heavily intertwined with the large industrial city of Mexicali, Mexico.

-El Centro Regional Medical Center, the Imperial Valley's largest hospital, admitted 14 infected patients Monday night, sending its coronavirus caseload soaring to 65.
-That prompted it to temporarily stop accepting COVID-19 patients.
+El Centro Regional Medical Center, the Imperial Valley's largest hospital, admitted 14 infected patients Monday night.
+That sent its coronavirus caseload soaring to 65 and prompted the hospital to temporarily stop accepting new COVID-19 patients.

 The coronavirus caseload at the region's only other hospital, Pioneer Memorial Hospital, rose to 28 on Monday from 19 two days earlier.